Scion TC Mods: Upgrade Ideas & Performance Parts

 Scion TC Performance Parts

-Both the AT10 and the AT20 generations of the tC sport a naturally aspirated engine and share many similarities, which means many aftermarket parts are interchangeable.
+Both the AT10 and the AT20 generations of the tC sport a naturally aspirated motor and share many similarities, which means many aftermarket parts are interchangeable.
 This is true for many cars running the 2AR motor.

 The 2AZ-FE and 2AR-FE motors are receptive to bolt-ons and can handle forced induction relatively well, depending on how durable the build is.